royvardhan/royvardhan/readme.md

-- 🔭 I’m currently doing #100daysOfWeb3 to maintain consistency.
+- 🔭 I’m currently building a Yield Protocol as a portfolio project.
-- 📫 Reach me at royvardhan.official@gmail OR @thefiatbubble
+- 📫 Reach me at royvardhan.official@gmail OR twitter.com/thefiatbubble
 - ⚡ Fun fact: I transitioned from a Marketing guy to being a Developer.
 Every bit of help matters.